codedocecode/DesignPatternsLab/01-Playground/02-State/README.md

 ## 🎯 Goal

-Learn the **State pattern** by managing order status transitions without using conditional statements.
+Learn the **State pattern** by modeling the different states of an order (Created, Paid, Shipped, Completed) without using conditional statements.

 This is a hands-on exercise.
 You are expected to **write the code**, not just read it.